MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-chile-elec-invo-conncection.md

 ---
 title: Get started with Electronic invoicing for Chile
-description: Learn how to set up Microsoft Dynamics 365 Finance to use Chilean electronic invoice formats.
+description: Learn how to get started with Electronic invoicing for Chile in Microsoft Dynamics 365 Finance.
 author: Fhernandez0088
 ms.author: ankviklis
 ms.topic: article